unveiler-io/developer-website/docs/react-native/api.md

 The hook tracks its state using the following state machine:
 ![State machine](/img/react-native-state-machine.png)

-The machine initially is in the `registeringListener` state, when it successfully registers the listener it will switch to the `listening` state.
+The machine is initially in the `registeringListener` state, when it successfully registers the listener it will switch to the `listening` state.
 Once enough raw GNSS data has been collected, it will move to `ready`.
 In every state which has an outgoing edge with `submit` you can request the location to get verified.

+> An iteractive version of the state machine can be explored [here](https://xstate.js.org/viz/?gist=2cccde93b8c36974fc5ebe6e4c147595).

 #### Parameters
 * `options`: <`Object`>